SharePoint/sp-dev-docs/docs/embedded/concepts/content-experiences/search-content.md

 ```
 ## Example 5: Search containers by container custom property

-This example queries all containers by the specified custom propery key:value pair, with the SharePoint Embedded application opted out from content discoverability on Microsoft 365.
-The response includes all containers that match the criteria. **Note** the custom property name must be appended with text "OWSTEXT" in the query string.
+This example queries all containers by the specified custom property key:value pair, with the SharePoint Embedded application, opted out from content discoverability on Microsoft 365.
+The response includes all containers that match the criteria.

+> [!NOTE]
+> The custom property name must be appended with the text "OWSTEXT" in the query string.

 ### Request